skku-swpc/SDM-library/README.md

 ## **Example: SDM_bzip2**

-SDM_bzip2 is a parallel implementation of the bzip2 decompressor that uses pattern matching based prediction (called magic header: 0x314159265359)  algorithm.
+SDM_bzip2 is a parallel implementation of the bzip2 decompressor using SDM library.

 ### **Building and Running this example**